amosdudley/weblog/_posts/2016-09-08-SLO Camera.md

 You can also read more here:

 <a href="http://formlabs.com/creating-camera-lenses-with-stereolithography/">Creating Camera Lenses with Stereolithography</a>

 <a href="http://formlabs.com/photos-from-a-3d-printed-camera/">Photos from a 3D Printed Camera</a>

 Thanks for looking!

+Also, a lot of thanks to Daniel Willenson, Ben Frantzdale, Rob Chron and Formlabs for all your support!